-oture the number and cost of District Governors The intention of the table is to: -- -- monitor and report this data to meet the requirements of the price control; facilitate comparative analysis of expenditure between networks; and compile workload information to feed in to the reporting of capex on district governors.
+Purpose and Use This table is used to capture the number and cost of District Governors in a consistent manner.
+The intention of the table is to: monitor and report this data to meet the requirements of the price control; facilitate comparative analysis of expenditure between networks; and compile workload information to feed in to the reporting of capex on district governors.
 The data will be used to support benchmarking, trend analysis and for monitoring of performance against the allowances.
-Instructions for Completion This table is used to capture the detailed workload and cost for three types of District Governor: IP Inlet MP Inlet • BINS For each type of governor the table captures three reasons for the installations: New (Growth) Replacement (Growth) Replacement (End of Life) For the years 2015-2018 all of the required information is captured via Table 4.9a Detailed District Governor Installation; no further entry for these years is required here.
+Instructions for Completion This table is used to capture the detailed workload and cost for three types of District Governor: IP Inlet MP Inlet • BINS For each type of governor the table captures three reasons for the installations: New (Growth) Replacement (Growth) Replacement (End of Life) For the years 2021-2024 all of the required information is captured via Table 4.9a Detailed District Governor Installation; no further entry for these years is required here.
 A check in row 25 verifies consistency between Table 4.8a District Governor Summary by Cost Driver and Table 4.9a Detailed District Governor Installation with this respect.
 It should show "OK" for all instances; any anomalies must be explained in the commentary to this business plan submission.

-For years 2019-2022 each combination of governor type and installation reason requires the following information to be added to this table: Number Installed (columns F to I) Gross Expenditure (columns O to R) Contributions (columns X to AA) The Net Expenditure is automatically calculated in columns AC-AJ Note: For end of life replacements, details of the economic test used to establish the need for such replacements shall be provided as part of the commentary to this business plan submission.
+For years 2025-2028 each combination of governor type and installation reason requires the following information to be added to this table:

+- Number Installed (columns F to I)

+- Gross Expenditure (columns O to R)

+- Contributions (columns X to AA)

+The Net Expenditure is automatically calculated in columns AC-AJ

+Note: For end of life replacements, details of the economic test used to establish the need for such replacements shall be provided as part of the commentary to this business plan submission.

-Worksheet: 4.9 District Gov. 2015-2018
+Worksheet: 4.9 District Gov. 2021-2024